 Here is another example of a quality Citizen watch:

-This is the Citizen Skyhawk A-T (model JY8078-52L), which is also part of their Promaster line.
+This is the Citizen Skyhawk A-T, which is also part of their Promaster line.
 It might be difficult to read the dial, but you don’t need to – it’s for professional pilots.
-For under $400, you get a whole slew of features that few other companies can match.
+You will get a whole slew of features that few other brands can match.
 Even G-Shock can only offer a fraction of the features, such as the following:

 - Radio-controlled atomic timekeeping so you never have to set it even when you land in a new destination